Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 </div>

 ### Prestige Class Prerequisites:
-Any level 20 Ashford character that is affected by at least 1 indefinite madness effect and can cast one or more of the following spells: Disintegrate, Sunbeam, Sickening Radiance, Dark Star or Ravenous Void.
+Any level 20 Ashford character that can cast one or more of the following spells: Disintegrate, Sunbeam, Sickening Radiance, Dark Star or Ravenous Void.

-levels in this prestige class, each count as madnesses.
-So if you ever recover from the prerequisite madness, after gaining a level in this prestige class you automatically meet the prerequisite to gain more.

 ##### Hit Points
-- **Hit Dice:** 1d4
+- **Hit Dice:** 1d6
-- **Hit Points at Higher Levels:** 1d4 (or 3) + your Constitution modifier per prestige level
+- **Hit Points at Higher Levels:** 1d6 (or 4) + your Constitution modifier per prestige level

 ##### Bonus Proficiencies
 - **Saving Throws:** none.